Military Urns for Army, Navy, Marine Corps, Air Force and Coast Guard.

 The new seal included the normal Eagle, Globe, and Anchor emblem in gold, with the world and anchor rope in silver.
 An American American eagle replaced the crested eagle depicted on the 1868 emblem.

 The emblem reads: “Department of the Navy” above and “United States Marine Corps” the entire edged using a golden rope design.
+We have several military urns with this emblem.

 President Eisenhower approved the planning in 1954. the symbol as shown on the seal was adopted in 1955 because the official United States Marine Corps emblem.